Loading

 In the first informal consultations on the Declaration in November 2019, Colombia delivered a joint statement with seven other Latin American and Caribbean states.
 In this statement, states delineated key elements of a Political Declaration on explosive weapons in populated areas including: acknowledgement of the likely humanitarian consequences of the use of explosive weapons of wide area effects in populated areas; a commitment to avoid use of such weapons in populated areas and to develop military operational policies and procedures in this regard and identify, develop and exchange best practices; promote greater compliance with international humanitarian and human rights law; commit states to enable secure and sustainable humanitarian access; recognise the rights of victims and affected communities; encourage collection of disaggregated data; strengthen cooperation and partnerships with international organisations and civil society organisations to draw upon their relevant expertise and support.1

-Colombia echoed many of these priorities in its statements during the consultation process where it also emphasised that existing International Humanitarian Law (IHL) provides sufficient regulation on explosive weapons in populated areas if fully implemented and expressed that the Political Declaration should draw a distinction between lawful and unlawful uses of explosive weapons in populated areas by focussing on indiscriminate use.2 Colombia also urged the Political Declaration to call on non-state actors to adhere to IHL and reflect that they carry out indiscriminate attacks without taking precautions.3 At the fourth round of consultations, it also echoed the UK and Israel’s suggestion to have clear references to the use of explosive weapons by non-state actors, and urged the states to define the term “reverberating effects”.4
+Colombia echoed many of these priorities in its statements during the consultation process where it also emphasised that existing International Humanitarian Law (IHL) provides sufficient regulation on explosive weapons in populated areas if fully implemented and expressed that the Political Declaration should draw a distinction between lawful and unlawful uses of explosive weapons in populated areas by focussing on indiscriminate use2 Colombia also urged the Political Declaration to call on non-state actors to adhere to IHL and reflect that they carry out indiscriminate attacks without taking precautions.3 At the fourth round of consultations, it also echoed the UK and Israel’s suggestion to have clear references to the use of explosive weapons by non-state actors, and urged the states to define the term “reverberating effects”.4

 Statements and priorities

-Alongside 22 other Latin American and Caribbean states, Colombia participated in the Santiago Regional Meeting on Protecting Civilians from the Use of Explosive Weapons in Populated Areas in 2018, resulting in the Santiago Communiqué5 in which the participating states agreed to take further action on the issue.
-In 2019, Colombia joined 71 states to endorse a joint statement on the use of explosive weapons in populated areas at the UN General Assembly First Committee, calling attention to the devastating and long-lasting humanitarian impact of the use of explosive weapons in populated areas and urging states to reverse the trend of high levels of civilian harm.6
+Alongside 22 other Latin American and Caribbean states, Colombia participated in the Santiago Regional Meeting on Protecting Civilians from the Use of Explosive Weapons in Populated Areas in 2018, resulting in the Santiago Communiqué6 in which the participating states agreed to take further action on the issue.
+In 2019, Colombia joined 71 states to endorse a joint statement on the use of explosive weapons in populated areas at the UN General Assembly First Committee, calling attention to the devastating and long-lasting humanitarian impact of the use of explosive weapons in populated areas and urging states to reverse the trend of high levels of civilian harm.7

-2. Rafferty, J., Geyer, K., Acheson, R., 2021.
+1. Rafferty, J., Geyer, K., Acheson, R., 2021.
 ‘Report on the March 2021 consultations on a Political Declaration on the use of explosive weapons in populated areas’.
 Reaching Critical Will.
-21 March 2021. https://reachingcriticalwill.org/news/latest-news/15213-report-on-the-march-2021-consultations-on-a-political-declaration-on-the-use-of-explosive-weapons-in-populated-areas.
+21 March 2021. https://reachingcriticalwill.org/news/latest-news/15213-report-on-the-march-2021-consultations-on-a-political-declaration-on-the-use-of-explosive-weapons-in-populated-areas

-3. Acheson, R. 2020.
+1. Acheson, R. 2020.
 ‘Impacts, not intentionality: the imperative of focusing on the effects of explosive weapons in a Political Declaration’.
 Reaching Critical Will.
-14 February 2020. https://reachingcriticalwill.org/news/latest-news/14658-impacts-not-intentionality-the-imperative-of-focusing-on-the-effects-of-explosive-weapons-in-a-political-declaration.
+14 February 2020. https://reachingcriticalwill.org/news/latest-news/14658-impacts-not-intentionality-the-imperative-of-focusing-on-the-effects-of-explosive-weapons-in-a-political-declaration

 Other State Positions